mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ## After running the node for a while
 ### Checking how much QSP is in your account
-Navigate to https://etherscan.io/address/[MyEtherWallet PublicKey], you can find the information in the Overview panel.
+Navigate to https://etherscan.io/address/[MyEtherWallet PublicKey].
+You can locate this information in the Overview panel.

 ![](./node-operator/AFTERRUN-CHECKGAIN.png)

 ### How to unstake your funds (Warning: not eligible to run more scans)
-When you decide to no longer operate a Quantstamp protocol node, you might want to unstake the funds so that they are returned to the node's account.
+When you decide to no longer operate a Quantstamp Protocol node, you might want to unstake the funds so that they are returned to the node's account.
 Here are the steps to unstake your funds:

-1. Find `[The Protocol Contract]` on the website EtherScan using The address of `[The Protocol Contract]`.
+1. Find `[The Protocol Contract]` on the website Etherscan using the address of `[The Protocol Contract]`.
+[Click here](https://s3.amazonaws.com/qsp-protocol-contract/mainnet/QuantstampAudit-v-2-meta.json) to view the current address of `[The Protocol Contract]`.
 1. Navigate to the `Write Contract` tab
 1. If there is `Connect with Metamask` next to the text "Write Contract", click it.
 If not, skip this step.
-Approve its request to connect to Metamask.
-Then, you should see a green circle next to the write contract after you connected ehterscan.io with MetaMask.
+Approve its request to connect to MetaMask.
+After you successfully connect to Etherscan, you will see a green circle next to "Write Contract".
 1. Unstake the funds from `[The Protocol Contract]`:
     1. Navigate to the unstake function
     1. Click the `Write` Button